 *It should be noted that while technically there is a difference between sight words and high frequency words (high frequency words are the most commonly occurring words in print and sight words are any word a student can read “at first sight”), when I refer to “sight words” I am referring to the words in the High Frequency Dolch Sight Words list.

-Students spend a lot of time working on word recognition, so to keep things fresh and engaging it’s important we provide them with a range of sight word activities.
+Students will spend a lot of time working on word recognition.
+To keep things fresh and engaging it’s important we provide them with a range of sight word activities that offer different ways to work with the words.

-In my last post I shared 5 Best Apps for Teaching Sight Words.
+In earlier posts I have shared the 5 Best Apps for Teaching Sight Words and The 7 Best Phonics Apps.
 While these apps are great, I know not everyone has access to tablets in their classroom, so today I am excited to share a list of 5 Online Games for Sight Word Practice (games that can be accessed on a desktop or laptop computer), as well as my own activities that offer a more hands-on approach to learning sight words.

 5 Online Games for Sight Word Practice